 Professional administrative staff brings support and oversight to a wide range of administrative and business matters.
-The Administration carries out the necessary day-to-day business activities of coordinating and operating an organization.
-The Administration has five main roles: Business Manager, Development Director, Admissions Director, School Administrator and Faculty Coordinator.
+The Administration carries out the necessary day- to-day business activities of coordinating and operating an organization.
+The Administration is led by a School Administrator with oversight of five Directors - Admissions, Finance, Marketing, Development and High School Coordinator.
 These five positions carry out the decisions and standing policies of the Board and College of Teachers and strive to serve the needs of the faculty, parents, and students.